MLanguage/mlang/README.md

 guide or centralized discussion place about the project.
 Please email the authors if you are interested:

-  denis DOT merigoux AT inria DOT fr raphael DOT monat AT lip6 DOT fr
+  david DOT michel1 AT dgfip DOT finances DOT gouv DOT fr steven AT ocamlpro DOT com alexandre DOT doussot AT ocamlpro DOT com denis DOT merigoux AT inria DOT fr raphael DOT monat AT lip6 DOT fr

-Please note that the copyright of this code is owned by Inria; by contributing, you disclaim all copyright interests in favor of Inria.
+Please note that the copyright of this code is owned by DGFiP and Inria as well as all contributions to this code.

 Don't forget format to use `make format` before you commit to ensure a uniform style.